- Product Name: Pioneer PD-91 Reference CD Player

-Discover the classic Pioneer PD-91 Compact Disc Player.
-Is it worth it?
+Discover the classic Pioneer PD-91 Compact Disc Player — Is it still worth owning?

 In 2012, my initial experience with the PD-91 wasn't great.
 On arrival, the unit switched on fine but once a CD was loaded, it just wouldn't read it.
 Initially assuming that the laser which was brown bread (dead) I opened it up.
 The laser pick-up for the PD-91 were always a mixed bag of reliability and was prone to fail.
 But in 1987, this wasn't a problem as a new laser pick-up only cost £30 including fitting.